MRLintern/StokesianFlow/README.md

 * Data plotting.
 A `Python` script using `Matplotlib` or [ParaView](https://www.paraview.org/) is a good choice for such applications; I'm not too concerned about this ATM.
 * Use better Software Engineering principles and tools.
 I.e.
    - Code organisation.
 E.g. classes into header files etc.
+* Increase the number of nodes to increase the granularity of the mesh.
+Incorporating the __MPI__ API might be helpful with this.

 ## Introduction